openshift/microshift/docs/network/default_cni_plugin.md

 microshift-ovs-init.service is able to use user specified host interface for cluster network.
 This is done by specifying the `gatewayInterface` in the CNI config file `/etc/microshift/ovn.yaml`.
 The specified interface will be added in OVS bridge `br-ex` which acts as gateway bridge for ovn-kubernetes CNI network.

-### Second gateway interface

-microshift-ovs-init.service is able to setup one additional host interface for cluster ingress/egress traffic.
-This is done by specifying the `externalGatewayInterface` in the CNI config file `/etc/microshift/ovn.yaml`.
-The external gateway interface will be added in a second OVS bridge `br-ex1`.
-Cluster pod traffic destinated to additional host subnet will be routed through `br-ex1`.

 ### Blocking external access to NodePort service on specific host interfaces